cloudcodger/showcase/README.md

 # Showcase of various DevOps related tools

-This repository is designed to be a showcase for sharing different methods of performing some useful DevOps tools and scripts.
+This repository is designed to be a showcase for sharing different methods of implementing some useful DevOps tools and scripts.

 For reproducability by others, these instructions are written for Ubuntu.
 This could be a computer with Ubuntu Desktop, or a VM running under one of: